-After some time – though the robin couldn’t be certain how much as he had been drifting in and out of sleep – there was a commotion in the sky just above him.
-Looking up through the barren branches he saw a small bundle zooming right for him.
+Sometime later – though the Robin couldn’t be sure how much, for he’d been drifting in and out of sleep – there was a commotion in the sky.
+Looking up through the barren branches, he saw a small bundle zooming right for him.
 It was the wren.

 “Come quickly!”
 The wren said when she had landed.

 “I can’t, I have no energy, and I’m so tired,” he said.